AlexErrant/Pentive/example-plugins/svelte/README.md

 Plugins are NPM packages.
 Build and package with `pnpm build && npm pack`.

+`pnpm dev` doesn't give you a friendly preview.
+At least, the nested SolidJS component doesn't sync state.
+I started to work on this on the [svelte-preview-wip](https://github.com/AlexErrant/Pentive/tree/svelte-preview-wip) branch, but realized that I need the _root_ application to be Solid; not Svelte.
+See [this repo](https://github.com/AlexErrant/solid-plugin-host) for a working example/proof of concept. medTODO actually finish the work.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.